tc39/notes/meetings/2023-09/september-28.md

 RPR: DLM agrees with Shane.
 Ross has a new suggestion.

-RKN: There’s traction on the chat, *e* had the advantage of being a constant that’s between 2 and 3, and I was thinking, well, if this stage is primarily for Test262 afterall, consider 2.62.
+RKG: There’s traction on the chat, *e* had the advantage of being a constant that’s between 2 and 3, and I was thinking, well, if this stage is primarily for Test262 afterall, consider 2.62.
 Anyway, I am saying that out loud.

 RPR: All right.
 We have spent at least half an hour bikeshedding.
 On to Eemeli.